 The third and last question caregivers of individuals with Fetal Alcohol Spectrum Disorder were asked had to do with what would they ask if they were in the room full of FASD researchers, clinicians and professionals:

 What is the biggest question I have?

-Note: there is research trails underway for both medication Day 40 of 99 Days to FASDay: Psychotropic Medication Algorithm for FASD and nutritional supplements Day 39 of 99 Days to FASDay: Choline Shows Promise for FASD!
+Note: there are research trials underway for both medication Day 40 of 99 Days to FASDay: Psychotropic Medication Algorithm for FASD and nutritional supplements Day 39 of 99 Days to FASDay: Choline Shows Promise for FASD!

-How when we are much older, and there is no one after us, how do we make sure that she will be safe in this world, that she will be having a home and not end up on the street.
-How do we access services, how do we access funds …
+- How when we are much older, and there is no one after us, how do we make sure that she will be safe in this world, that she will be having a home and not end up on the street.
+How do we access services, and how do we access funds?

 Tomorrow we pass the halfway mark on our 99 Day Journey and look at the Birth of FASDay.